-The International Land Surface Temperature and Emissivity Working Group (ILSTE) represents the best available expertise in LST & Emissivity data techniques and LST-related science.
-It act as an international forum for regular interactions between LST Measurement Teams, enabling improvements in data algorithms and data quality, and increased understandings of user requirements and delivers a range of user-provider meetings and workshops, increasing links across the community.
-ILSTE supports the alignment of LST best practice with the planned activities and data provision of operational agencies; agrees standardised protocols for data formats and access to data, appropriate to key sectors of the LST user community; and supports a dedicated validation group, supporting a consistent approach to data validation, in line with CEOS-LPV Best Practices, and linking individual validation projects.
+The International Land Surface Temperature and Emissivity Working Group (ILSTE) represents the best available expertise in LST, emissivity data techniques and LST-related science.
+It acts as an international forum for regular interactions between LST measurement teams, enabling improvements in data algorithms and data quality and increased understandings of user requirements and delivers a range of user-provider meetings and workshops, increasing links across the community.
+ILSTE supports the alignment of LST best practice with the planned activities and data provision of operational agencies; agrees standardized protocols for data formats and access to data, appropriate to key sectors of the LST user community; and supports a dedicated validation group, supporting a consistent approach to data validation, in line with CEOS-LPV best practices and linking individual validation projects.